 Why: Hardy cruisers who love a bracing countryside hike need look no further than their own doorstep.
 The British Isles are rich in dramatic landscapes dotted with impressive castles and gorgeous gardens.
 They're also teeming with wildlife, where there's even a chance to spot whales and eagles.

 Who: Hebridean Island Cruises is outstanding when it comes to luxury small-ship cruising around Scotland, Northern Ireland and the Isle of Man.
 Hebridean Princess carries just 50 guests in elegant country-house style, using two smaller boats to reach many hidden gems.
-Its Footloose walking itineraries are good for active types (you can choose your intensity), and four of these are planned for 2017, including Footloose through the Irish Sea.
-Alternatively, take advantage of Scotland's reputation as the home of golf on the Links, Lochs and Sounds itinerary.
+Its Footloose walking itineraries are good for active types (you can choose your intensity), and four of these are planned for 2018, including Footloose through the Long Isle.
+Alternatively, if you're a keen cycler, take advantage of the line's Cycling Over the Minch voyage in October 2018.

 Why: The Baltic countries of Sweden, Denmark, Estonia, Latvia, Finland, Germany, Lithuania, Poland and Russia are fantastic for culture vultures, who will love exploring the winding streets of their medieval cities.
 St Petersburg, with its onion-domed Church of the Saviour on Spilled Blood and pastel-coloured palaces, is a highlight, as is the charming split-level Estonian capital of Tallinn.
 Its hilltop castle provides plenty of stairs for those willing to work for fantastic views over the Old Town.

 Who: The Baltic Cities and St Petersburg itinerary is a regular feature in the Cruise & Maritime Voyages calendar.
-There are cruises from May to October, plus local departure points of London, Dundee, Newcastle and Hull.
+Baltic Cities & St Petersburg cruises depart from May to October, with the added bonus of local departure points of London, Dundee, Newcastle, Harwich, Bristol, Portsmouth and Hull.
 Excursions include Walk & Cruise through Copenhagen, Old Town Walking or Segways in Tallinn, and a tour of the Peterhof Palace and 300-acre gardens in St Petersburg.

 Why: An Arctic cruise guarantees staggering scenery, as you travel past glaciers, white-topped mountains and wild landscapes that are home to whales, walruses, Arctic foxes and polar bears.
 The Norwegian Fjords are popular with first-time Arctic cruisers, while longer sailings may go on to Greenland and Canada.
 Expeditions to the North Pole and the Russian Arctic are also available for the adventurous traveller.
 It's worth noting that October to March is the best time to see the Northern Lights.